LimeChain/Rock-Node/docs/ingress/design-doc.md

 - **Work Queue**: It will maintain a priority queue of gaps to fill, likely prioritizing older gaps first to move data to cold storage.

 - **Fetching**: It will iterate through the configured list of peers in `config.toml`.
-For each missing block, it will make a unary `getBlock` request using a `BlockAccessService` gRPC client.
+For each missing block, it will make a streaming `subscribeStreamRequest` request using a `SubscribeService` gRPC client.
 If a peer does not have the block or returns an error, it will try the next peer in the list.

 - **Configuration**: If the `backfill.peers` list in the configuration is empty, the BackfillManager will not start, and a WARN level log message will be emitted.